DOCUMENT TSC-2026/B76 · BLOG POST 76 · ECOSYSTEM STRATEGY · REV. 01

 Customer concentration is the quietest valuation killer in software.
 It does not show up in your growth rate or your margin.
 It shows up the moment a buyer opens your revenue breakdown, and it can halve your multiple regardless of how good everything else looks.
 The frustrating part is that it is one of the most fixable problems you have, if you start early enough.

-Let me walk through why it does so much damage, how buyers actually measure it, and what to do about it.
+Let me walk through why it does so much damage, how buyers actually measure it, what contract terms can do to soften the blow in the short term, and how to structurally fix it before you ever sit across a negotiating table.

 Concentration